rogerbinns/apsw/doc/couchdb.rst

     differently even when they have same ASCII contents.
 If you are trying to do an equality check then ensure all strings including dictionary keys are unicode before pickling.

-Writing

-  The SQLite API requires supplying a value for all columns.
-If a CouchDB document does not have a particular column/key then null/None is used.
-On writing back the value for that key will then become null.

 Indices